 UNC at Chapel Hill has a comprehensive MSW program online that is as rewarding as the traditional experience.
 Students work closely with the school to study courses that tailor to their individual interests as well as the core program requirements.
 Eligibility for an advanced standing program is also available.

 George Mason University takes on a unique approach from the traditional MSW.
-Their program emphasises the social justice angle and branches off into two concentrations.
+Their program emphasizes the social justice angle and branches off into two concentrations.
 Students can focus their MSW on Adults and Healthy Aging, or Children, Youth and Families.
 There’s plenty of opportunity for hands-on learning where students can apply what they’ve learned in real-world situations.
 The best part is that their MSW program went live online since last year, offering professionals the flexibility to study part-time online from anywhere.
+The online program is part-time with the program being completed in 10 semesters and students taking 2 classes each semester.
+In other words, students would complete the program in 10 semesters or 3 years and 1 semester.

 The Online MSW Program at Arizona State University has all of the benefits you would come to expect: state-of-the-art technology, a tight knit student-faculty community, and curriculum taught by the best experts in the field.
 But there’s also a great benefit ASU offers that many schools don’t – a BA in Community Advocacy and Social Policy that’s 100 percent online.
 It’s a great opportunity for students to take advantage of who don’t have a bachelor’s degree yet.